vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 Next, we create a button that sets the room temperature to 15°C. To make it functional, we create a Building Blocks script for it.

 The script uses the BACnet data source to send a command back to the BACnet device.
 We select the property we want to modify, the data type, the instance ID, and the new value.
-To figure out what to choose for the data type and instance ID, we look at the data source's preview window, where the sample data has all the information.
+To figure out what to choose for the data type and instance ID, look at the data source's preview window, where the sample data has all the information.

 ![Peakboard Building Block writing a BACnet attribute value](/assets/2025-12-13/peakboard-building-block-write-attribute.png)

+Finally, we add a very similar button for setting the temperature to 30°C.

 ## Result

 This video shows our final app in action!
-Besides the controls we went over, you can see that we have a second button to set the temperature to hot.
-We also list out all the properties in a table control, to show the raw data.
+Besides the controls we went over, you can see that we also list out all the properties in a table control, to show the raw data.
 As you can see, the values change simultaneously.
 And when we click the temperature-setting buttons, the temperature in the simulator on the right updates accordingly.

 ![Peakboard BACnet sample application preview video](/assets/2025-12-13/result.gif)